particle-iot/docs/src/content/tutorials/learn-more/about-i2c.md

 ### Pins

-On the Photon, Electron, P1 and Core, the I2C interface (Wire) is on D0 and D1:
+On the all devices there is an I2C interface (Wire) on D0 and D1:

 - DO: SDA
 - D1: SCL

-On the Electron, there is a second I2C interface (Wire1) on C4 and C5 as well:
+On the Electron, there is a second I2C interface (Wire1) on C4 and C5 as well (with limitations):

 - C4: SDA
 - C5: SCL